-Plans rejected in this comparison: 3, 7 Plans remaining j: 1, 4, 5, 6, 11
+Plans eliminated in this comparison: 3 , 7 Plans remaining: 1 , 4, 5, 6, 11

-(c) Roadway Connecting the Damsites Directly

-(Plans 1, 2, 5, 6, 7, 8, 9, 10, 11) vs

-No Roadway Connecting the Damsites Directly (3, 4)
+(c) Roadway Connecting the Dam Sites Directly (Plans 1, 2, 5, 6, 7, 8, 9, 10, 11) Versus No Roadway Connecting the Dam Sites Directly (3,4)

-Plans incorporating a road connecting the damsites directly are clearly superior in terms of ease of operation and maintenance to plans which do not directly connect the damsites.
-The access plans which do not connect the damsites directly do not have advantages in any of the other, or combined criteria to warrant not eliminating these alternatives from further consideration.
+Plans incorporating a road connecting the dam sites directly are clearly superior in terms of ease of operation and maintenance to plans which do not directly connect the dam sites.
+The access plans which do not connect the dam sites directly do not have advantages in any of the other, or combined criteria to warrant not eliminating these alternatives from further consideration.

-This conclusion results in the rejection of plans not connecting the damsites directly.
+This conclusion results in the rejection of plans not connecting the dam sites directly.

-Plans rejected this comparison: 3, 4 Plans remaining: 1, 5, 6, 11
+Plans eliminated this comparison: 3, 4 Plans remaining: 1, 5, 6, 11

-(d) Access to Denali Highway (Plans 3, 4, 6, 7, 11) vs Access to Parks Highway (Plans 1, 5)
+(d) Access to Denali Highway (Plans 3, 4, 6, 7, 11) Versus Access to Parks Highway (Plans 1, 5)

-The main concerns associated with the Denali access are the potential effects on the Nelchina caribou herd, increased access to a large area of alpine tundra with the associated effects of disturbance by ATVs, and disturbance of potential cultural resources.
+The main concerns associated with the Danali access are the potential effects on the Nelchina caribou herd, increased access to a large area of alpine tundra with the associated effects of disturbance by ATVs, and disturbance of potential cultural resources.